Skip to main content

-Bethesda Spousal Support Attorney
+Spousal Support

 Spousal Support Laws in Bethesda, MD

 Spousal support is where one spouse pays the other spouse to maintain the standard of living the receiving spouse had during the marriage.
 This is necessary where one spouse earned the bulk of the income while married.
-Usually, alimony will be temporary until the lower income spouse can increase their income.
+Usually, alimony will be temporary until the lower-income spouse can increase their income.
 But in some situations, alimony can be permanent or until situations change.

 As a general rule, you must request alimony, and the judge must grant it before the final divorce decree or it won’t be enforceable.
 After the divorce is final, the spouse that may have qualified for spousal support can’t come back to court and ask for it.
 But, even after the divorce is final, the former spouse that’s paying alimony can go back to court and ask it to end the alimony requirement.